China's Tianqi Lithium doubles annual loss guidance on bigger SQM impairment

 The filing was an adjustment to Tianqi's preliminary 2019 result - a net loss of 2.8 billion yuan which was announced in February.
 The company is due to release its full earnings report later on Tuesday.

-The huge net loss will pile further financial pressure on Tianqi, which has already said it is considering asset sales to reduce its debt load as prices for lithium AM-99C-LTCB languish at multi-year troughs around two-thirds lower than they were when it agreed to buy the SQM stake.
+The wider net loss will pile further financial pressure on Tianqi, which is considering asset sales to reduce debt.
+Prices for lithium AM-99C-LTCB, used in batteries for electric vehicles, have fallen around 70% since it agreed to buy the SQM stake and are languishing at five-year lows.

 Tianqi has been linked with selling part of its stake in the Greenbushes mine in Western Australia, the largest and lowest cost hard-rock lithium mine in the world, which is expected to draw interest from suitors such as Fortescue Metals Group FMG.AX.